 In 2015-16, retailers continued to offer substantial discounts as they did in the previous year.
 However, the largest percentage discount does not necessarily represent the lowest priced offer, as the reference rate can vary across retailers and plans.
-This means that to find the lowest priced offer, customers are likely to need price comparator tools like the EnergyMadeEasy, which allows them to search for the offer that provides the lowest bill, based on their consumption information.
+This means that to find the lowest priced offer, customers are likely to need price comparator tools like the energymadeeasy.gov.au website, which allows them to search for the offer that provides the lowest bill, based on their consumption information.

-Ferrier Swier Consulting, 2016 Energy Retailer Survey - Report for the Australian Energy Market Commission, 30 March 2016, p 57.
+156 Ferrier Swier Consulting, 2016 Energy Retailer Survey - Report for the Australian Energy Market Commission, 30 March 2016, p 57.

-&lt;sup>86 Non price rivalry refers to a range of non-price incentives such as renewable generation, customer service guarantees, provision of real time energy usage data, rewards programs such as frequent flyer points.
+157 Non price rivalry refers to a range of non-price incentives such as renewable generation, customer service guarantees, provision of real time energy usage data, rewards programs such as frequent flyer points.

-Based on offers in EnergyMadeEasy and price data supplied to us by retailers, we found that market contracts offer a range of discounts from a reference rate or other price related incentives to attract and/or retain customers, for example:
+Based on offers on the energymadeeasy.gov.au website and price data supplied to us by retailers, we found that market contracts offer a range of discounts from a reference rate or other price related incentives to attract and/or retain customers, for example:

-- ▼ One-off switching incentive, such as \$50 upfront credits on first bill and/or up to 2 months of free supply charge. - Conditional discounts including pay on time, dual fuel bundled promotion, direct debit discounts. - ▼ Guarantees on fixed rate usage or supply charges.
+- ▼ One-off switching incentive, such as \$50 upfront credits on first bill and/or up to 2 months of free supply charge. - ▼ Conditional discounts including pay on time, dual fuel bundled promotion, direct debit discounts. - Guarantees on fixed rate usage or supply charges.
 Eg, No electricity rate rises for two years, guaranteed.
+158

-Figure 8.1 below shows the number of offers (including standing offers) available to residential and small business customers in each network area of NSW, as at 8 September 2016.
+Figure 8.1 below shows the number of offers (including standing offers) available to residential and small business customers in each network area of NSW, as at 11 November 2016.
 It also shows the range in estimated annual bill amounts, assuming that all available discounts are received.
-The estimated annual bill amounts were calculated using EnergyMadeEasy billing tool.
+The estimated annual bill amounts were calculated using the energymadeeasy.gov.au billing tool.
 Note that this analysis includes many more offers than considered in our analysis of price changes in Chapters 6 and 7.